Spring Aerial Campus

 Latest Staff Senate Communications

-Staff Senate President Chris Wallace writes to KU staff with an update on the body's recent activity and current focus.
+Staff Senate President Marissa Marshall writes to KU staff with an update on the body's recent activity and current focus.